-You likely already have everything on hand to make easy, 3 ingredient preserves at home.
+You likely already have everything on hand to make my easy 3 ingredient Strawberry Preserves at home.

-Many jams and preserves are made with added pectin for thickening, but with just fresh strawberries, sugar, and lemon zest, you can make preserves yourself at home.
+Many jams and preserves are made with added pectin for thickening, but I prefer it made simply with just fresh strawberries, sugar, and lemon zest.

-Homemade preserves are softer and looser than store bought, but taste more like fresh strawberries.
-While we like being able to control the amount of sugar, it’s mostly the intensity of the strawberry flavor that keeps us coming back for more!
+As a result, the homemade preserves without pectin are softer and looser than store bought, but taste more like fresh strawberries.
+I like being able to control the amount of added sugar, but it’s the intense strawberry flavor that keeps me coming back for more.

 How to Make Homemade Preserves

-To test whether strawberry preserves are ready, dip a spoon into the sauce pan, then pull it out and run your finger along the back.
+To test whether they’re ready, dip a spoon into the sauce pan, then pull it out and run your finger along the back.
 If there is a clear path and the jam doesn’t cover that spot, it’s done!

-For additional subtle sweetness, try adding ¼ tsp vanilla bean paste to the sauce pan with other ingredients.
+- For a subtle sweetness, add ¼ tsp vanilla bean paste to the sauce pan with other ingredients.

 How to Store Preserves and Jam

-Once cooked, remove preserves from the heat and transfer to clean jars.
+Once cooked, remove preserves from the heat and transfer to clean jars (I’m a fan of mason jars).
 Wipe the rim clean, cover, and allow preserves to cool completely before moving them to the refrigerator.
-Preserves will keep up to 3 months in refrigerator or freezer.
+Preserves will keep up to 3 months in a refrigerator or freezer.

 For tips on how to can preserves and jams, check out this helpful article.

-The possibilities are seemingly endless!
-Spread strawberry preserves on biscuits, in peanut butter and jelly, or on toast with butter, to name a few.
+The possibilities are endless!
+Spread strawberry preserves on sweet homemade biscuits, swirl onto peanut butter and jelly sandwiches, or spread onto toast with butter.

 - Seal and cover preserves, then allow to cool completely before refrigerating.